roshandhaigude/E-commerce-Data-Analysis-for-Business-Insights/README.md

 Pandas: Pandas is used for data manipulation and aggregation.
 Scikit-Learn: Scikit-Learn is utilized for K-means clustering.
 Matplotlib and Seaborn: These libraries are employed for data visualization.
+Data Source

+The dataset used for this project can be accessed here.
+It provides comprehensive e-commerce transaction data, which serves as the foundation for the analysis.

 Conclusion

 This project underscores the power of data-driven decision-making in the e-commerce sector.
 By gaining insights into customer behavior and sales trends, businesses can optimize their strategies, enhance customer retention, and ultimately boost revenue.